HankB/ESP8266_RTOS_DS18B20_publish/README.md

 # ESP8266 RTOS DS18B20 publish

+See Status below - this branch is presently set aside.

 Copied from <https://github.com/HankB/ESP8266_RTOS_Start> using it more or less as a template.

 FreeRTOS documentation at <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/freertos.html>